ppeccin/WebMSX/README.md

 **IMPORTANT:** Any parameter setting via Javascript must be done AFTER importing the `webmsx.js` file.

 Another important concept is the use of configuration **Presets**.
 Some configurations are a bit complicated and may require setting various parameters in conjunction.
 For those cases, its easier to use a Preset that will automatically set all the relevant parameters for a specific task.
-You may specify any number of Presets to be used by setting the `PRESETS` parameter, with a comma separated list of the Preset names to apply.
+You may specify any number of Presets to be used by setting the `PRESETS` (or short version `P`) parameter, with a comma separated list of the Preset names to apply.
 For example:

 ```
-WMSX.PRESETS = "RAM128, NODISK";         or           https://webmsx.org?PRESETS=RAM128,NODISK
+WMSX.PRESETS = "RAM128, NODISK";         or           https://webmsx.org?P=RAM128,NODISK
 ```

 ## Media Loading